mohammedswalihct/mohammedswalihct/README.md

 ## Ethical Hacker

-I'm **Mohammed Swalih**, an Ethical Hacker and Cyber Security Analyst With expertise in Vulnerability Assessment and Pentesting.
+**Hi** I'm **Mohammed Swalih**, an Ethical Hacker and Cyber Security Analyst with expertise in Vulnerability Assessment and Pentesting.

 ## Education
 - BCA ||| University of Calicut (_March 2020_)